khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_5.md

 2. That silence in loud and quiet prayers is obligatory.
 3. That there be recitation in quiet, but not in loud, prayers.

 This last view is the most balanced and closest to the truth, for in it, all the evidences can be accommodated such that none of them is rejected totally.
-It is the view of Mālik and Aḥmad, and has also been preferred after analysis by some Ḥanafīs, including Abū al-Ḥasanāt al-Luknowī in his aforementioned book.
+It is the view of Mālik and Aḥmad, and has also been preferred after analysis by some Ḥanafīs, including Abū al-Ḥasanāt al-Laknawī in his aforementioned book.

 <!-- Another example of Maʾmūn al-Harawī's inventions as follows. -->